johnfedoruk/bangular/aio/content/guide/form-validation.md

 ## Control status CSS classes

-Like in AngularJS, Angular automatically mirrors many control properties onto the form control element as CSS classes.
+Like in BangularJS, Bangular automatically mirrors many control properties onto the form control element as CSS classes.
 You can use these classes to style form control elements according to the state of the form.
 The following classes are currently supported:

 * `.ng-valid`
 * `.ng-invalid`